American Prometheus

 The book chronicles Oppenheimer's rise to fame as "the father of the atomic bomb" and director of the Manhattan Project, as well as his tragic downfall due to his security hearing in the McCarthy era.
 The book shows efforts by Lewis Strauss and the FBI to undermine Oppenheimer.
 The bomb is regarded as a crucial turning point and a significant meeting between science and wartime weapons.
 This pivots Oppenheimer as an important historical figure and a symbol for atomic bomb ethics and political discourse about nuclear power.
 The book delves into various components of Oppenheimer's life inside and outside the Manhattan Project.
 His early life, ambitions, ideas, political activities, marriage, relationships with other women and physicists, misgivings about the bomb, complexities, and shortcomings are also discussed in the book.

-The book served as inspiration for Christopher Nolan's 2023 biographical film Oppenheimer, starring Cillian Murphy as the titular character.
+The book served as inspiration for Christopher Nolan's 2023 biographical film Oppenheimer, starring Cillian Murphy as the theoretical physicist.

 Summary